GenomicsAotearoa/Introduction-to-R/docs/appendix/02A-factors-and-coercion.md

 operating on the data the way you wish.
 For example, a long list of gene names isn't usually thought of as a categorical variable, the way that your experimental condition (e.g., control, treatment) might be.
-More importantly, some R packages you use to analyze your data may expect characters as input, not factors.
+More importantly, some R packages you use to analyse your data may expect characters as input, not factors.
 At other times (such as plotting or some statistical analyses) a factor may be more appropriate.
 Ultimately, you should know how to change the mode of an object.

-First, its very important to recognize that coercion happens in R all the time.
+First, its very important to recognise that coercion happens in R all the time.
 This can be a good thing when R gets it right, or a bad thing when the result is not what you expect.
 Consider: